alosadagrande/tekton-dpdk/blog.md

 ![Networking using DPDK libraries](./content/ocp-pipeline-norun.png)

-Also you can see a pretty good description of the pipeline components using the Tekton CLI (tkn):
+A pretty good description of the pipeline components can be shown using the Tekton CLI (tkn):

 ```sh
 $ tkn p describe dpdk-build-testpmd